louismrose/csv2files/README.md

       louis
       dimitar

-Where the first file contains the following:
+Where the first file contains:

     Report=50
     Code=25

+And the second file contains:

+    Report=50
+    Code=50

 ## Installation